 - Loss of counsel and companionship provided by the deceased

 - Loss of support and assistance which the deceased provided at home

 As well as compensatory damages, a court is also permitted to award “punitive damages.”
 This refers to damages which are intended to “punish” the guilty party in a wrongful death claim.

-For a successful wrongful death claim in Houston, it is vital to show that the death of the child was a direct result of the negligence or intent of another party.
+For a successful wrongful death claim in West Houston, it is vital to show that the death of the child was a direct result of the negligence or intent of another party.
 With that in mind, a key element is establishing said party’s legal duty of care, as well as demonstrating how that duty was breached.

-If you find yourself in the terrible situation of losing a loved one because of the actions of another, your first port of call should be the Houston wrongful death lawyers at the Stephens Law Firm.
+If you find yourself in the terrible situation of losing a loved one because of the actions of another, your first port of call should be the West Houston wrongful death lawyers at the Stephens Law Firm.
 Give us a call to arrange a free consultation.